112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 A prison is one of the most "efficient" institutions teaaa i e ver reaatc c1 - but who wants to Inc in i t

-iia~, .ic.tc rI Marnclruria .
+iia, .ic.tc rI Marnclruria .
 The Germans : said they , wante d
 peace in 193$ -- and they grabbed Austria .
 Mussolin i said Italy wanted peace in l035 and invaded Ethiopia .
 Germany promised the world peace again in 1938, afte r